-What four things make you more motivated, happy and creative at work?
+4 things that will make you more motivated, happy and creative at work:

 She described the study in her book The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work.

-Here are four of the biggest things I learned.
+Here are four of the biggest things she learned:

 1) Progress Motivates You More Than Anything Else